 Patients who need a thorough evaluation or who are not responding to their current medical therapy are appropriate for referral.
 They may be referred by their primary care physicians, or they can directly contact the Comprehensive Epilepsy Center for an appointment.
 We invite patients with a suspected or confirmed diagnosis of epilepsy or seizures to explore and learn more about our center.

-View a presentation on Epilepsy: A Basic Understanding.
+- View a presentation on Epilepsy in Adults.

 - View a blog post on When Seizure Types Change by Shahin Nouri, MD.
-View the following Question and Answer post here.
+View the following Question and Answer post.